Rathnakar (actor): Entry to films

 Rathnakar made his debut in the 1955 movie Vichitra Prapancha.
-Apart from comic roles, he also worked as assistant director in many movies.
+Apart from comic roles, he also worked as assistant director in many movies and later co-directed Dr. Rajkumar in the 1968 movie Bhagya Devathe along with cinematographer R.Madhusudhan.
 He is famous for his squeaky trembling trademark voice.
 In his five decade career, Rathnakar has played variety of roles as teacher, singer, priest, palm reader, vendor in more than 300 films.
 His last movie was Vishnuvardhan's Aptharakshaka in 2010.

 Death

 Rathnakar died on 21 September 2010 in Mysore, due to respiratory problems and other age related ailments.
 Survived by his 3 sons, Rathnakar donated his eyes to JSS hospital eye bank.